MichaelFernandoKingLuise/Web-Based-Lamp-Control-Interface/README.md

-A simple web-based interface to control a lamp using HTML, CSS, JavaScript, and Tailwind CSS.
-The project includes an interactive switch to turn the lamp on and off, with corresponding visual feedback using animated images
+A simple web-based interface for controlling a lamp using HTML, CSS, JavaScript, and Tailwind CSS.
+This project features an interactive switch to turn the lamp on and off, with corresponding visual feedback provided through animated images